 Once again, this is one of those verses that seems to have many varied interpretations that just seem to leave the reader hanging at times.
 For instance, some say it refers to those who are "spiritually dead".
 Some teach that it refers to those who were martyred.
 Others teach that it is referring to people who were saved and died.
 Some teach that it is talking about 1 Peter 3:19 when Jesus went and preached to the "spirits in prison".
 It seems that the simplest and clearest interpretation is that before some of the believers that many of Peter's readers knew actually physically died that they had the gospel preached to them and they believed - "For this reason the gospel was preached also to those who are dead..."
-I like the way that the NIV translates this.
+I like the way that the NIV and HCSB translate this.
 It says "For this is the reason the gospel was preached to those who are NOW dead..."
 The word "now" is not actually in the Greek text, but because the NIV is more of an "idea for idea" translation (dynamic equivalence) than a "word for word" translation (complete equivalence), the translators chose to "interpret" what they believed Peter was trying to convey.
 In this case it seems correct.
 The AMP does something similar and says "For this is why the good news (the Gospel) was preached [in their lifetime] even to the dead..."
+The ISV says "to those who have died".
 Then, the second part of the verse notes that after they believed that they were "judged according to men in the flesh..."
-The implication of that verse is that the believers were physically put to death because of their faith in Christ.8 They were martyred, but the last part of the verse states that now they live gloriously "in the spirit".
+The implication of that verse is that the believers were physically put to death because of their faith in Christ.8 They were martyred, but the last part of the verse states that now they live gloriously "in the spirit", or in the spiritual realm, in the spiritual sphere.